 As a result, your close-up subject will appear to tower over a background in which everything else seems very small and distant.
 Although the surroundings will be mostly in focus (the wide angle lens has a much larger depth of field), they will seem relatively small and insignificant, making your subject seem larger and more dominant by comparison.

 So there you have three fairly simple ways to add impact to the subject in your photos.
 Because my background is in nature, I usually think in terms of wildlife, but you can probably think of many subjects that will benefit from these techniques.

-The great thing is, you don’t need a professional camera to try these ideas out.
-As I said earlier, if you have a zoom lens, and manual control of your aperture and shutter speed, you can add impact to your photos with just a little practice.
+The great thing is that you don’t need a professional camera to try these ideas out.
+As I said earlier, if you have a zoom lens and manual control of your aperture and shutter speed, you can add impact to your photos with just a little practice.